 If you answered ‘yes’ to the above questions, HVAC/R could be a good fit for you.

 Graduates of the HVAC/R program at DTC will be prepared for entry-level careers in a number of roles, including but not limited to:

 - Equipment and duct installer

 - Commercial maintenance

 Read more: “How to become an HVAC technician”

 The HVAC/R Technician Program at the Horn Lake, MS campus is accredited by HVAC Excellence.

-Delta Tech is accredited by the Accrediting Commission of Career Schools & Colleges (ACCSC).
+DTC is accredited by the Accrediting Commission of Career Schools & Colleges (ACCSC).